FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 cd ~/generator-A
 ```

 Add the group2 configuration file to the existing node.
-This step adds the gensis block of group2 `group.2.genesis` to all nodes under ./nodeA:
+This step adds the genesis block of group2 `group.2.genesis` to all nodes under ./nodeA:

 ```bash
 ./generator --add_group ./meta/group.2.genesis ./nodeA